 One of the best cities to live in the UK, Bristol is a fascinating city set alongside the banks of the River Avon.
 It is one of those cities around the world that adores art, culture, and science.
 Bristol has many unique things that you can’t find in any other city, there are historical buildings, vibrant nightlife, lovely graffiti, spectacular shops, and a lot more.

-List of best 9 best beaches near Bristol in 2023:
+List of best 9 nice beaches near Bristol in 2023:

 1. Weston Super Mare Beach